 RAID Cache Configuration The single most important RAID tuning component is the cache configuration.
 This is particularly true for small I/O operations.
-Contemporary RAID systems such as the EMC CX series and the various Engenio systems provide excellent small I/O performance with properly tuned caching.
+Contemporary RAID systems provide excellent small I/O performance with properly tuned caching.
 So, for the best general purpose performance characteristics, it is crucial to utilize the RAID system caching as fully as possible.
 For example, write-back caching is absolutely essential for metadata stripe groups to achieve high metadata operations throughput.
 However, there are a few drawbacks to consider as well.
 For example, read-ahead caching improves sequential read performance but might reduce random performance.
 Write-back caching is critical for small write performance but may limit peak large I/O throughput.
 Caution: Some RAID systems cannot safely support write-back caching without risk of data loss, which is not suitable for critical data such as file system metadata.
 Consequently, this is an area that requires an understanding of application I/O requirements.
 As a general rule, RAID system caching is critically important for most applications, so it is the first place to focus tuning attention.
 RAID Write-Back Caching Write-back caching dramatically reduces latency in small write operations.
-This is accomplished by returning a successful reply as soon as data is written into cache, and then deferring the operation of actually writing the data to the physical disks.
-This results in a great performance improvement for small I/O operations.
+This is accomplished by returning a successful reply as soon as data is written into RAID cache, thus allowing the RAID to immediately acknowledge completion of the write I/O operation as soon as the data has been captured into the RAID's cache.
+Simultaneous to write into cache operations, the RAID writes previously cached data onto the targeted disk LUN storage.
+The result is minimal I/O latency and thus great performance improvement for small write I/O operations.